Dilijan

 Dilijan (Դիլիջան) is a spa town and urban municipal community in the Dilijan Municipality of the Tavush Province of Armenia.
 The town is one of the most important resorts in Armenia, situated within the Dilijan National Park.
 The forested town is home to numerous Armenian artists, composers, and filmmakers and features some traditional Armenian architecture.
-The town is often referred to as the Armenian Switzerland or Little Switzerland by the locals.

 Sharambeyan Street in the city centre, has been preserved and maintained as the heart of Dilijan's old town, complete with craftsman's workshops, a gallery and a museum.
 Hiking, mountain biking, and picnicking are popular recreational activities.
 As of the 2011 census, Dilijan has a population of 17,712.
 Dilijan is currently the fastest-growing urban settlement in Armenia.
+As of the 2022 census, Dilijan has a population of 15,914.

 Etymology

 In an ancient popular legend, the name of the town is named after a shepherd called Dili.
 The shepherd Dili was in love with his master's daughter, however her father was against it and ordered to kill the shepherd.
 For many long and dark days, the sorrowful mother was mourning and looking for her only son all over the area and desperately crying, "Dili jan, Dili jan .. " ("Jan is an Armenian endearment term added to the name of a friend or family member).
 According to the legend the area was later known for his name.